AVAILABLE 24/7 | FREE CONSULTATION

 Understanding Assault Charges in New Jersey

 Assault charges in New Jersey can range from relatively minor offenses to serious criminal charges, depending on the circumstances of the incident and the degree of harm caused.
-Understanding the distinctions between different types of assault and the role intent plays in these charges is crucial when facing an accusation of assault in the state.
+When facing an assault accusation in the state, it is crucial to understand the distinctions between different types of assault and the role intent plays in these charges.

 Assault Under New Jersey Law